stevedatadog/katacoda-scenarios/api-automation-iac/1-meet-the-api/2-postman-authentication.md

 ![Validate API key endpoint response](./assets/validate_api_endpoint_200.png)

-If you received a 403 Forbidden, go back and confirm that you have set your API key correctly in the Datadog Authorization environment.
+If you received a 403 Forbidden response, go back and confirm that you have set your API key correctly in the Datadog Authorization environment.
 Also make sure that the environment is active.

 ## Test the Application Key
 The Datadog API doesn't provide an endpoint for verifying application keys.
 To test an application key, you can call an endpoint that requires it, such as [Query the event stream](https://docs.datadoghq.com/api/latest/events/#query-the-event-stream).